 ensures prompt, in-home or local service from certified repair technicians.

 Even better, Upsie doesn’t charge a deductible for TV repairs.
-They offer 24-7 claims with real humans in the US, and they give customers up to 11 months to secure their TV protection after the TV purchase date.
+They offer 24-7 claims with real humans, and they give customers up to 11 months to secure their TV protection after the TV purchase date.
 Spend time considering the proper way to mount a TV, and save time and stress by purchasing an Upsie warranty.

 Learn More About TVs: